Two-Point Vorticity Statistics in the Inverse Turbulent Cascade: Gaussian Approximation and DNS Results

+Here, $C({\bm{x}}_k-{\bm{x}}_m)^{-1}$ denotes the ($k$,$m$)-th element of the inverse of the matrix defined by two-point correlation functions of all vorticities under consideration (see Appendix \ref{app:lga} for further details).
+Furthermore, we have introduced the velocity kernel

-The field ${\bf U}({\bf x}-{\bf x}_i)$ is the velocity field of a vorticity distribution $C({\bf x}-{\bf x}_i)$ centered at ${\bf x}_i$.
-A point vortex with circulation $\Gamma_i$ would be described by $C({\bf x}-{\bf x}_i)=\Gamma_i \delta({\bf x}-{\bf x}_i)$.
-As a consequence we can visualize the velocity field ${\bf U}({\bf x}-{\bf x}_i)$ as a field of a {\em screened vortex}, i.e. a quasi-vortex in the sense of a Landau quasi-particle taking into account the surrounding turbulence by an {\em effective velocity} profile.
+The field $\bm{U}(\bm{x}-{\bm{x}}_i)$ is the velocity field of a vorticity distribution $C(\bm{x}-{\bm{x}}_i)$ centered at ${\bm{x}}_i$.
+A point vortex with circulation $\Gamma_i$ would be described by $C(\bm{x}-{\bm{x}}_i)=\Gamma_i \delta(\bm{x}-{\bm{x}}_i)$.
+As a consequence we can visualize the velocity field $\bm{U}(\bm{x}-{\bm{x}}_i)$ as the field of a {\em screened vortex}, i.e. a quasi-vortex in the sense of a Landau quasi-particle taking into account the surrounding turbulence by an {\em effective velocity} profile.
+However, one has to keep in mind that these quasi-vortices are strongly interacting via a modified vortex dynamics, in contrast to the weakly interacting Landau quasi-particles.
 The complete conditional velocity field is a linear superposition of velocity fields of such screened (or {\em dressed}) vortices.
-Alternatively, one could also say that Biot-Savart's law is changed by the effective consideration of the turbulent background field.
-We mention that a change of Biot-Savart's law has been used by Chevillard et al. \cite{Chevillard} in the modeling of the statistics of velocity increments in three dimensional turbulence.
+Alternatively, one could also say that Biot--Savart's law is changed by the effective consideration of the turbulent background field.
+We mention that a change of Biot--Savart's law has been used by Chevillard et al. \cite{chevillard10epl} in the modeling of the statistics of velocity increments in three-dimensional turbulence.